markuswissinger/ducktestpy/doc/doc.rst

 - do not record types from tests that use *assertRaises*, since those might be wrong
 - resolve old style classes
 - When a parameter is a class (not an instance), its type is *type* or *metaclass*.
 Calls to its classmethods will create warnings in static type checkers.
-There seems to be no way to express this correctly in the sphinx docstring format
+There seems to be no way to express this in the sphinx docstring format that is parsed by type checkers
 - Useful unimplemented configuration options:
     - handle hand-written mocks
     - exclude subfolders from type writing